bigcommerce/dev-docs/docs/api-docs/storefront/widgets/widget-builder.md

 ## Configuring Widget Builder CLI

 Once you have installed Widget Builder CLI, the next step is to set up your store's environment.
-To generate appropriate configurations, you will need the store's Client ID, Access Token, and API Path.
+You will need the store's Client ID, Access Token, and API Path to generate appropriate configurations.

 To get started, run the following command: